pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 ## Lessons learned

-While running TiDB in our production environment, we’ve encountered a few problems.
-Here, I’d like to share some lessons we learned.
+While running TiDB in our production environment, we've encountered a few problems.
+Here, I'd like to share some lessons we learned.

 ### Choose the right version

 For the production environment, we suggest choosing a release that has run normally for some time.

 TiDB is an on-going technology.
 Bug fixes and new features are continuously added to new releases.
 Since our first research, TiDB has matured from version 2.0 to 4.0.
-When we upgraded from v2.1.x to 3.0.x, we didn’t notice the SQL mode change, which resulted in an unexpected impact caused by the `ONLY_FULL_GROUP_BY` rule.
-Now, we only choose stable releases and usually don’t upgrade our clusters unless we encounter critical bugs or need new features.
+When we upgraded from v2.1.x to 3.0.x, we didn't notice the SQL mode change, which resulted in an unexpected impact caused by the `ONLY_FULL_GROUP_BY` rule.
+Now, we only choose stable releases and usually don't upgrade our clusters unless we encounter critical bugs or need new features.

 ### Bind your SQL